cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 cell1[0 ...
 5];         // Elements 0 to 4 from cell1 memory cell
 $a[5 ..
 8];             // Elements 5 to 8 of an external array
-a[8 ..
-9];              // Last two elements of an internal array
+a[1 ...
+10];            // All but the first element of an internal array
 ```

 # Variable declarations